+- a) insurance and financial markets;

+- b) business strategy and business model;

+- c) system of governance;

+- d) financial and actuarial analysis;

+- e) regulatory framework and requirements.

+- 2.41 The undertaking has to assess the fitness and propriety as set out in these Guidelines regarding all persons who effectively run the undertaking as well as all persons working within a key function.
+In addition, when the undertaking is appointing an individual to be responsible for a key function or effectively run the undertaking, they formally notify the supervisory authority and provide the information needed to assess whether the individual is fit and proper.

+- 2.42 When assessing the knowledge, competence and experience required for the performance of a particular role within the AMSB, the qualifications and experience of other employees within the undertaking could be taken into account as a relevant factor.
-- a) insurance and financial markets; - b) business strategy and business model; - c) system of governance; - d) financial and actuarial analysis; - e) regulatory framework and requirements. - 2.42.
-The undertaking has to assess the fitness and propriety as set out in these Guidelines regarding all persons who effectively run the undertaking as well as all persons carrying out a key function.
-In addition, when the undertaking is appointing an individual to be responsible for a key function or to effectively run the undertaking, they formally notify the supervisory authority and provide the information needed to assess whether the individual is fit and proper. - 2.43.
-The fitness assessment is not limited to the moment of employment but includes arranging for further professional training as necessary, so that staff is also able to meet changing or increasing requirements of their particular responsibilities. - 2.44.
-The members of the AMSB are not each expected to possess expert knowledge, competence and experience within all areas of the undertaking.
-However, the collective knowledge, competence and experience of the AMSB as a whole have to provide for a sound and prudent management of the undertaking. - 2.45.
-When changes occur within the AMSB, e.g. replacement of one of the members of the AMSB, the undertaking is expected to be able to demonstrate at all times that the collective knowledge of the members of the AMSB is maintained at an adequate level. - 2.46.
-'Insurance and Financial Markets knowledge' means an awareness and understanding of the wider business, economic and market environment in which the undertaking operates and an awareness of the level of knowledge of and needs of policyholders. - 2.47.
-'Business strategy and business model knowledge' refers to a detailed understanding of the undertaking's business strategy and model. - 2.48.
-'System of Governance knowledge' means the awareness and understanding of the risks the undertaking is facing and the capability of managing them.
-Furthermore, it includes the ability to assess the effectiveness of the undertaking's arrangements to deliver effective governance, oversight and controls in the business and, if necessary, oversee changes in these areas.

-- 2.49.
-'Financial and actuarial analysis knowledge' means the ability to interpret the undertaking's financial and actuarial information, identify key issues, put in place appropriate controls and take necessary measures based on this information. - 2.50.
-'Regulatory framework and requirements knowledge' means awareness and understanding of the regulatory framework in which the undertaking operates, in terms of both the regulatory requirements and expectations, and the capacity to adapt to changes to the regulatory framework without delay.
+- 2.43 The fitness assessment is not limited to the moment of employment but includes arranging for further professional training as necessary, so that staff is also able to meet changing or increasing requirements of their particular responsibilities. - 2.44 The members of the AMSB are not each expected to possess expert knowledge, competence and experience within all areas of the undertaking.
+However, the collective knowledge, competence and experience of the AMSB as a whole have to provide for a sound and prudent management of the undertaking. - 2.45 When changes occur within the AMSB, e.g. replacement of one of the members of the AMSB, the undertaking is expected to be able to demonstrate at all times that the collective knowledge of the members of the AMSB is maintained at an adequate level. - 2.46 'Insurance and Financial Markets knowledge' means an awareness and understanding of the wider business, economic and market environment in which the undertaking operates and an awareness of the level of knowledge of and needs of policyholders. - 2.47 'Business strategy and business model knowledge' refers to a detailed understanding of the undertaking's business strategy and model. - 2.48 'System of Governance knowledge' means the awareness and understanding of the risks the undertaking is facing and the capability of managing them.
+Furthermore, it includes the ability to assess the effectiveness of the undertaking's arrangements to deliver effective governance, oversight and controls in the business and, if necessary, oversee changes in these areas. - 2.49 'Financial and actuarial analysis knowledge' means the ability to interpret the undertaking's financial and actuarial information, identify key issues, put in place appropriate controls and take necessary measures based on this information. - 2.50 'Regulatory framework and requirements knowledge' means awareness and understanding of the regulatory framework in which the undertaking operates, in terms of both the regulatory requirements and expectations, and the capacity to adapt to changes to the regulatory framework without delay.